Markus Wormstorm: Biography

-Wormstorm is also a writer and music producer for the animation collective The Blackheart Gang, who creates short film stories.
-The group shot their film The Tale of How (2006), which toured with Resfest in 2007 and has won several animation awards, including Chanel Plus – France.
-The film was nominated for the Annecy Cristal and won the Annecy Special Distinction Award.
+Wormstorm is also a writer and music producer for the animation collective The Blackheart Gang, which creates short films.
+The group's film The Tale of How (2006) toured with RESfest in 2007 and has won several animation awards, including the Canal+ Award at the Clermont-Ferrand Film Festival in France.
+The film was nominated for the Annecy Cristal and won the Special Distinction Award at the Annecy International Animation Film Festival.

-In 2006, together with vocalist and long-time collaborator Spoek Mathambo, Wormstorm launched a new collaborative music project called Sweat.X, which they describe as "Afro-electro".
-Subsequent to an intensive networking effort on MySpace, Sweat.X signed a deal with the UK label, Citinite, in March 2007 and toured Europe in June/July 2007.
+In 2006, Wormstorm launched Sweat X, a collaborative project with vocalist and long-time collaborator Spoek Mathambo.
+Sweat X signed a deal with the UK label Citinite in March 2007, and toured Europe in June/July 2007.

-2010s

-In 2012, Wormstorm created a boutique online music search engine geared towards commercial licensing.
+Wormstorm features in the 2010 South African documentary, The Creators, where he toured through South Africa's Karoo with Sweat X colleague Spoek Mathambo.

 In 2013, he released a 12-track album, Not I, but a Friend.

-In 2013 Wormstorm founded Honeymoon Studios, in Cape Town.
+In 2013, Wormstorm founded Honeymoon Studios in Cape Town.

-In 2014, he starred in the documentary Future Sounds of Mzansi, as he was interviewed as one of the pioneers of electronic music in South Africa.
-In that year, he also created an online store called The Wormstore.
-In that year he also created Honeymoon Podcasts.
-His studio created three episodes in collaboration with the Arthur C. Clark-winning author Lauren Beukes and political analyst, award-winning author, and historian Max du Preez.
+In 2014, he appeared in the documentary Future Sounds of Mzansi where he was interviewed regarding his work in the South African electronic music scene.
+In that year, he also created an online store called 'The Wormstore' and Honeymoon Podcasts.
+His studio created three episodes with author Lauren Beukes and historian Max du Preez.
 In April 2015, Wormstorm won a Safta Award for Best Achievement in Original Score for his work on the feature film Four Corners.

 Later that year, he released a self-titled EP under the pseudonym of Akira on his own label, Biblo Records, for digital download.

-2020s

-Markus scored his second feature film in 2021 for director Robin Goode's debut feature, Free State.

-In 2023, Markus scored Ian Gabrial's film Death of a Whistle Blower, which premiered at the Toronto Film Festival that year.

-In 2023, Markus scored a STAR WARS film titled "Aau's Song," for which he would later win Best Achievement for Original Music in TV/Streaming at the 51st Annie Awards.
+Wormstorm composed the score for the films Free State (2021) and Death of a Whistle Blower (2023).
+He also provided the music for "Aau's Song" in the Star Wars: Visions series, for which he won the award for 'Best Achievement for Original Music in TV/Streaming' at the 51st Annie Awards.

-Recognition

-Markus Wormstorm features in the 2010 South African documentary, The Creators.
-In the film, Wormstorm and Sweat.X co-collaborator Spoek tour South Africa's Karoo, making music and exploring the disconnect with the impoverished local community.